-Alternatives were looked at, including bringing the fill to Mt Eden Road level.
-However, the consequence of this is that medium to high rise housing typology would be required to achieve the same yield and that, in turn this would result in a loss of viewshafts to Te Tatua a Riukiuta.
-While it may be argued that the yield should simply be dropped, this is not justifiable in terms of the need to ensure an efficient use of land (s7 of the RMA) and the Council's urban consolidation policies.
+Alternatives were looked at, including bringing the fill to the level of Mt Eden Road.
+However, the consequence of this level is that medium to high rise housing would then be required in order to achieve the same housing yield on the site.
+In turn, this would result in a loss of viewshafts to Te Tatua a Riukiuta.

+While it may be argued that the yield should simply be dropped, this is not justifiable in terms of the need to ensure an efficient use of land (section 7 of the RMA) and the Council's urban consolidation policies.